 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.22% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Tinmouth - Middletown Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Tinmouth - Middletown Springs does not have a public transit system used by locals to get to and from work.

 The population of Tinmouth - Middletown Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.01% of adults in Tinmouth - Middletown Springs have a bachelor's degree or even advanced degree.